-The sexual misconduct sanctioning panel is the appropriate COD case resolution method to use in cases alleging sexual misconduct, intimate partner violence, or stalking when (i) the investigator’s recommended finding is that the respondent is responsible, (ii) both the complainant and the respondent accept this recommendation, and (iii) the possible sanction is suspension, expulsion, or degree revocation for a student or suspension of recognition or loss or recognition for a student organization.
+The sexual misconduct sanctioning panel is the appropriate COD case resolution method to use in cases alleging sexual misconduct, intimate partner violence, or stalking when (i) the recommended finding is that the respondent is responsible, (ii) both the complainant and the respondent accept this recommendation, and (iii) the possible sanction is suspension, expulsion, or degree revocation for a student or suspension of recognition or loss or recognition for a student organization.

 The following sexual misconduct sanctioning panel procedures are generally followed.
 The COD reserves the right to adjust these procedures as the Chair deems appropriate.

 A. The sexual misconduct sanctioning panel shall be comprised of three members of the sexual misconduct subcommittee.
 The Chair or Associate Chair and at least one Dean’s representative must be on the panel; the third representative can be any member of the sexual misconduct subcommittee.
-The subcommittee member who reviewed the investigation report as described in Section XIII (F)(v) may or may not be one of the selected three panelists.

 Because the facts are agreed and the respondent has accepted responsibility for violating Institute policy, a formal finding of responsibility is entered and the only question during deliberation is the appropriate sanction.
 The COD sexual misconduct sanctioning panel will decide what is the appropriate sanction or sanctions to impose.
 The COD sexual misconduct sanctioning panel will make decisions based on a majority vote.
 In deliberations on sanctions, the COD sexual misconduct sanctioning panel may review any prior findings of responsibility of the respondent.
 The COD sexual misconduct sanctioning panel is empowered to impose any sanction, including suspension, expulsion, degree revocation, suspension of student organization recognition, and revocation of student organization recognition.
 The sanctions available are described in Section XI.

-G. Either the complainant or the respondent may appeal the decision reached at a sexual misconduct sanctioning panel, regardless of the severity of the sanction.
+I. Either the complainant or the respondent may appeal the decision reached at a sexual misconduct sanctioning panel, regardless of the severity of the sanction.
 The appeal procedure is described in Section XII.